Judiciary of Italy: Ordinary magistracy

-Ordinary magistrates must undergo an initial training upon successfully sitting to the competitive examination, then continue the training via a so-called "lifelong learning program".
+Ordinary magistrates must undergo an initial training upon successfully sitting to the competitive examination, then continue the training via a "lifelong learning program".

 Initial training

 Ordinary trainee magistrates undergo an initial training within the Scuola superiore della magistratura, with operational offices in Scandicci and Naples.
 The school was set up in 2012 with the aim to provide for an education program to trainee magistrates akin to the French national school of magistracy.
 From 1994 throughout 2012, Commission IX of Consiglio superiore della magistratura was responsible to design and implement the curriculum.
-Before 1994, trainee magistrates followed a limited number of academic courses as the learning program mainly consisted in shadowing a more experienced magistrate.'
+Before 1994, trainee magistrates followed a limited number of academic courses as the learning program mainly consisted in shadowing a more experienced magistrate.
 The initial training program consists of a first six-month period of academic and professional courses administered by the Scuola superiore della magistratura, then followed by a twelve-month period within a judicial office where the trainee magistrate is supervised by a career magistrate.